Statue of Liberty Diversity/Multicultural Resources See also:

 Greek-American Heritage Month - Resources include links on Ancient Greek Toys, Greek Cooking for kids, Greek Mythology lesson plans, and more (NJSACC, New Jersey School-Age Child Care Coalition ).

 Irish in America - A history of the Irish in America and their contributions to American society and culture, from the time of the Revolutionary War through the present era (Irish American Hall of Fame; non-profit organization).
-See also Irish American Heritage Month NEW!
-(U.S. National Archives and Records Administration; primary sources).
+See also Irish American Heritage Month (U.S. National Archives and Records Administration; primary sources).

-Italian Americans: Italian Heritage UPDATED LINK - Articles on an assortment of topics on Italian-American culture & heritage, such as Columbus Day, the Italian flag, the history of pizza, Italian-Americans in the Civil War, and more (UNICO National, an Italian American service organization).
+Italian Americans: Italian Heritage - Articles on an assortment of topics on Italian-American culture & heritage, such as Columbus Day, the Italian flag, the history of pizza, Italian-Americans in the Civil War, and more (UNICO National, an Italian American service organization).

 German Americans - An online booklet reviewing the immigration of Germans to America and exploring German-American identity (University of Wisconsin).